 - 1 (11.25-ounce) package Texas toast, prepared according to package directions

 What to Do

 - In a soup pot over high heat, combine brisket, onions, soup, and water.
 Cover and bring to a boil.
 Reduce heat to low and simmer 2 to 2-1/2 hours, or until meat is fork-tender.

 - Shred meat with forks and mix well.
 Serve over warm Texas toast.

-Who doesn't love a hearty side of mashed potatoes with brisket?
+- Who doesn't love a hearty side of mashed potatoes with brisket?
 We suggest our recipe for these Award Winning Mashed Potatoes!

 Report Inappropriate Comment

 Are you sure you would like to report this comment?
 It will be flagged for our moderators to take action.

 Thank you for taking the time to improve the content on our site.

 LATEST TV RECIPE & VIDEO